 DEBORAH LEVINE is Editor-in-Chief of the American Diversity Report, an award-winning author of 15 books, and a Forbes Magazine Diversity And Inclusion Trailblazer.
-After a childhood in British Bermuda as the granddaughter of one of its Founding 400 and the only Jewish family to have lived on the island for 4 generations, Deborah worked, studied, presented, and coached across the U.S. She has overcome chronic pain and a near death experience in Uzbekistan and is currently headquartered in Chattanooga, Tennessee.
+After a childhood in British Bermuda as the granddaughter of one of its Founding 400 and the only Jewish family to have lived on the island for 4 generations, Deborah is a Cognitive Diversity inventor, Emotional Intelligence expert, and Neuro-communication designer who has worked, studied, and presented across the U.S. She has overcome chronic pain and a near death experience in Uzbekistan and is currently headquartered in Chattanooga, Tennessee.
 Click to see her personal brand website, Diversity Futurist.

 Deborah’s latest book, When Hate Groups March Down Main Street: Engaging a Community Response, is the culmination of decades of work with communities and organizations to understand and counteract hate groups.
 Beginning with her father who was a U.S. intelligence officer in World War II assigned to interrogate Nazi prisoners of war, her family has been dedicated tikkun olam (Hebrew for repair of the world).
 Deborah writes about him, including his wartime letters in her memoir, The Liberator’s Daughter.
 She speaks about his experiences and her own with neo-Nazis during her tenure at Tulsa’s Jewish Federation after the Oklahoma City bombing and more recently, online.

-Clients: Diversity Retreat Beverly Hills, Hadassah Chattanooga, Southern Adventist University, Mastermind Networking, Holocaust Education/Chattanooga Sr. High School for the Arts & Sciences, Chattanooga, BlueCross BlueShield of TN, Jewish Federation of Rockford, IL.
+Clients: Hadassah Chattanooga, Southern Adventist University, Mastermind Networking, Holocaust Education/Chattanooga Sr. High School for the Arts & Sciences, Chattanooga, BlueCross BlueShield of TN, Jewish Federation of Rockford, IL.

 Clients: Unum Life Insurance of America, First TN Bank, SunTrust Bank, US National Parks Service, Erlanger Health System, National Assoc. of Women Business Owners (NAWBO), SE Assoc. of Social Workers, Metropolitan Ministries, and the City of Chattanooga.

-Deborah’s cross-cultural coaching and workshops are tailored for the Global-Southern connection.
+Deborah’s cross-cultural coaching and workshops are tailored for the Global-Southern connection but are agile for cross-cultural competence and can be applied to cross-cultural marketing.
 Using the engaging style of Southern storytelling, her book, Going Southern: The No-Mess Guide to Success in the South, combines culture, humor, and tips for expats & US transplants coming into the South and those who work with them.
 The book was featured nationally on CSPAN book TV and is often bought in bulk.

 Clients: Volkswagen, Nissan, International Paper, Kimberly Clark, La-Z-Boy Inc., BlueCross BlueShield of TN, Birmingham International Center, Chambers of Commerce (Chattanooga and Birmingham), and the Birmingham International Center.
 Deborah served as VP of Communication for the Chattanooga Area Chamber of Commerce’s International Council.

 As a speaker, trainer and coach for Diversity & Inclusion, cross-cultural competence, and leadership development, Deborah has assisted education organizations: school districts, colleges, and universities as well as nonprofit boards and staff.
 She served as executive director to Jewish Federations, founded the nonprofit Women’s Council on Diversity, and designed a Teen Global Leadership class in partnership with Volkswagen Chattanooga .
-With her considerable experience in program planning, community interface, teaching and nonprofit management, she is able to boost the performance and broaden the scope of inclusion efforts on many levels.
+With her considerable experience in program planning, community interface, teaching and management, she is able to design projects that boost the performance and broaden the scope of inclusion efforts on multiple levels.

 Her experience in religious diversity spans 33 years beginning with coordinating the National Workshop on Christians and Jews, speaking at the 100th anniversary of World Parliament of Religions, and serving as consultant to the Union of American Hebrew Congregations.
 She was executive director for Jewish Federations in Illinois and Tennessee and director of community relations for the Tulsa Jewish Federation after the OK City bombing.
-She has published award-winning books on religious diversity for schools and the workplace.
-Through personal stories in her memoir, The Magic Marble Tree, Deborah also teaches the connection of spirituality, perseverance, and creativity.
+She has published award-winning books: Religious Diversity in our Schools and Religious Diversity at Work.
+Her presentations and training on religious diversity are invaluable in today’s diverse workforce.